Xilinx/inference-server/docs/quickstart.rst

 The deployment image is optimized for size and only contains the run-time dependencies of the server to allow for quicker deployments.
 It has limited debugging capabilities and it contains a precompiled executable for the server that automatically starts when the container starts.
-You can pull the deployment image with Docker if it exists or :ref:`build it yourself <deployment:Build the deployment Docker image>`.
+You can pull the :ref:`deployment image <deployment:Deployment image>` if it exists or build it yourself.

 .. include:: dry.rst
     :start-after: +docker_pull_deployment_images